oliverhinkel/Kniffel/README.md

 - click

 ## How to run the game
-Of course, download the Kniffel.zip from this github page first To start the game, make sure you've installed the required modules.
+Of course, download the Kniffel.zip from this github page first.

+To start the game, make sure you've installed the required modules.
 Then you only need to start the playKniffel.py file through the console with a command similar to "python playKniffel.py" and then the game should start.